NBTON/personal-portfolio/README.md

 ## Customization
 - Update the content in `index.html` to reflect your own projects, skills, and information.
 - Add or replace images in the `Images/` directory as needed.

-## License
-This project is open source and available under the [MIT License](LICENSE).